enso-org/ide/README.md

 [![Coverage](https://img.shields.io/codecov/c/github/luna/basegl?label=Coverage&labelColor=2c3239)](https://codecov.io/gh/luna/basegl/branch/master)
 ![Stability](https://img.shields.io/static/v1?label=Stability&message=Unstable&color=d52229&labelColor=2c3239)

-# BaseGL
+# Enso Studio

+Enso Studio is an IDE for hybrid visual and textual functional programming.

-BaseGL is a blazing fast 2D vector rendering engine with a rich set of primitives and a GUI component library.
+Its code uses BaseGL, a blazing fast 2D vector rendering engine with a rich set of primitives and a GUI component library.
 It is able to display millions of shapes 60 frames per second in a web browser on a modern laptop hardware.

-This repository is a work in progress of BaseGL 2.0.
+This repository is a work in progress.
 Please refer to BaseGL 1.0 repository for more information: https://github.com/luna/basegl-old.

 ## Development